hygieia/hygieia/pages/hygieia/audit_apis.md

 ## Remote Create and Update

-These endpoints are used to post (either create or update) SCA data.
+These endpoints are used to post (either create or update) dashboard data.

+Note: Widget display on UI will show information basing on last updated timestamp.

 **Input Parameters**